ehtick/Mapster/Debugging.md

     PM> Install-Package ExpressionDebugger

-This plugin allow you to perform step-into debugging using Roslyn!
+This plugin allows you to perform step-into debugging using Roslyn!

 ##### Usage